 Shopping » Some Salt Lake valley shoppers say buying food at co-ops helps them save money and help others.

-What’s available » All the fruits and vegetables at the co-op are organic, purchased through the same suppliers who sell to Whole Foods and Sprouts, Zel-Pappas said.
+What’s available » All the fruits and vegetables at the co-op purchased through the same suppliers who sell to Whole Foods and Sprouts, Zel-Pappas said.
 Eggs, milk, poultry and grass-fed beef that are either organic or locally-produced are available, along with yogurt, tea, honey, granola, peanut butter, sauces, chips, crackers, tortillas, dried food, olive oil, coconut oil and hummus.
 The store also offers products for those who eat vegan or gluten-free diets.

 Shop » Just like a regular grocery store, the public can shop at the co-op during regular business hours (See below).
 Customers who want to ensure that they get organic produce every week can pre-order either online or in person a special produce baskets, priced between $12 and $26.50.
 The largest basket contains about a week’s worth of fruits and vegetables.
 Baskets can be picked up during regular business hours.